-A choice will be made between aspects of comedy and aspects of tragedy through the study of three texts, one of which will be a Shakespeare play for the first examined unit.
+Aspects of Tragedy will be explored through the study of three texts, one of which will be a Shakespeare play, for the first examined unit.

-The second examined unit will cover three further texts focussing on either crime or political writing.
+The second examined unit will cover three further texts focussing on Elements of Crime Writing.